Maqoma

-Jongumsobomvu Maqoma (c.
-1798 – 9 September 1873) was a Xhosa chief and a commander of the Xhosa forces during the Cape Frontier Wars.
-Born in the Right Hand House of the Xhosa Kingdom, he was the older brother of Chief Sandile kaNgqika and nephew to King Hintsa.
+Chief Maqoma (c.
+1798 – 9 September 1873), Aa!
+Jongumsobomvu! was a Xhosa chief and a commander of the Xhosa forces during the Cape Frontier Wars.
+Born in the Right Hand House of the Xhosa Kingdom, he was the older brother of King Sandile kaNgqika and nephew to King King Hintsa.
 In 1818, he commanded the forces of his father, Ngqika, who seemingly was trying to overthrow the government and become the king of the Xhosa nation.
 In 1822, he moved to the so-called neutral zone to take land but was expelled by the British troops.
 To this day he is an important part of South African History.

 Early life

 Born in the right hand house of the Xhosa Kingdom, Maqoma was the oldest son of Chief Ngqika.
 Throughout his life, he was opposed to his father's strategy of ceding land to the Cape Colony; as a result, in 1822, he went back into the Neutral Zone in order to establish his own chiefdom.